-The school is now 120 years old, having originated in 1897 with just four pupils and one very dedicated Headmistress in Margaret Isabella Gardiner based at a house in Aldeburgh.
+The school is now over 120 years old, having originated in 1897 with just four pupils and one very dedicated Headmistress in Margaret Isabella Gardiner based at a house in Aldeburgh.

 Under Miss Gardiner’s leadership, by 1902 the school had moved to new purpose-built premises in Southwold, where it is still located today.
 As part of a number of celebrations to mark this important anniversary, the Sunk Garden first established in the early 1920s has been recreated so that today’s pupils can share in the school’s heritage.